tanapoln/GMEllipticCurveCrypto/README.md

 ## License

-GMEllipticCurveCrypto is available under the MIT license.
+GMEllipticCurveCrypto is available under the BSD-2 Simplified license.
 See the LICENSE file for more info.